 The curry base is made with tomatoes, ginger, garlic, onions, yogurt and some spices.
 For an authentic and rich taste, roasting turmeric in ghee is a must for this recipe.
 And the spices and tomato-yogurt based gravy takes care of the rest.
 Then the most ah-mazing curry is ready.

-I have also shared these popular Rajasthani Recipes:
+You may also like these popular Rajasthani Recipes:

 - How to Make Rajasthani Dal Bafla